 Insulin resistance can lead to the development of chronic health conditions like type 2 diabetes.
 In fact, more than half of women with PCOS develop type 2 diabetes by age 40.

 Foods high in fiber have lots of health benefits, but a high-fiber diet may also be particularly beneficial for people with PCOS.
-Fiber has been shown to improve blood sugar regulation and support cardiovascular health.
+Fiber has been shown to improve blood sugar regulation and support cardiovascular health, and is found in foods like:

 The daily recommended fiber intake for women is 21-25 grams per day, while the recommended intake for men is 30-38 grams per day.
 Plant foods like vegetables, fruits, whole grains, and legumes are all good sources of fiber.